-But yesterday, in what some consider the worst possible city for driving, magic happened:
+But a while ago, in what some consider the worst possible city for driving, magic happened:

 I had to merge to the right, many cars were passing by, and nobody let me in.